Robakuuu/Fast3DVisual/README.md

 * Visual Studio 2019

 ## Setup
-Compile it in VS2019 or juz run EXE file.
+Compile it in VS2019 or just run EXE file.

 ## Features
 List of features ready and TODOs for future development
-* More readed format.
+* More format to read.
 * Navigation for readed object.
 * Light changing.